Bowne Street, Flushing, NY

 The home built around 1661 by John Bowne, is one of the best preserved examples of Anglo Dutch vernacular architecture in the United States.
 The Bowne House Historical Society purchased the residence from its last occupants, the Parsons, and has operated the dwelling as a museum since 1947.
 The thousands of artifacts within the home illustrate the Bowne and Parson's families lives from the 17th century through the 20th century.

 The museum is currently undergoing renovations; however, group visits to see the parlor, the grounds and the gardens can still be arranged.
 Please visit the official website for additional information.

-Planning a trip to the area to check out the exhibitions at the Queens Museum?
-Consider a stay at the Courtyard New York LaGuardia Airport Hotel.
-Our guestrooms are spacious, comfortable, and tastefully decorated to create a relaxing retreat at the end of the day.
+Are you in need of overnight accommodations?
+Consider a stay at the Courtyard New York LaGuardia Airport.
+Our guestrooms are spacious, comfortable, and tastefully decorated to create a calm retreat.
 Learn more by visiting our website or call us at 713-978-7400.